Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-It should be noted that in the first observation of the muonic helium atom HFS resonance \cite{Orth1980} the pressure shift correction from muonium, measured under the same conditions, was used to determine $\Delta\nu$(0) from only one measurement at 19.4 atm.
-This was justified at the time since no isotopic effects were observed for muonium and H, D, and T in noble gases \cite{Morgan1973,Casperson1975}.
-Consequently, the isotopic effect on the pressure shift in He with CH$_{4}$ admixture was also investigated by measuring muonium HFS under the same conditions at 10.4 atm using decay $\mu^{+}$ (Fig.~\ref{Fig4}).
-The asymmetry is nearly 10 times larger for muonium, which is consistent considering 50\% polarization for muonium as opposed to $\sim$~5\% for muonic helium.
-Combining this muonium measurement $\Delta\nu_{}$(10.4 atm) = 4463.4382(23) MHz with an earlier one at 4 atm (from a \mbox{MuSEUM} beamtime) and with $\Delta\nu_{}$(0) from \cite{Liu1999}, we obtain for muonium in He~+~CH$_{4}$(2\%) a linear pressure shift coefficient of 13.8(2) kHz/atm (0\textdegree C).
-This value is similar within the error bars to the value reported in \cite{Orth1980} measured with He~+~Xe(1.5\%).
+The first observation of the muonic helium atom HFS resonance \cite{Orth1980} used the pressure shift correction from muonium, measured under the same conditions, to determine $\Delta\nu$(0) from only one measurement at 19.4~atm.
+This was justified since no isotopic effects were observed for muonium and H, D, and T in noble gases \cite{Morgan1973, Casperson1975}.
+The isotopic effect on the pressure shift in He with CH$_{4}$ admixture was investigated by measuring muonium HFS under the same conditions using decay $\mu^{+}$ (just reversing the polarity of the \mbox{D-line} magnets).
+Figure~\ref{Fig4} shows the muonium HFS resonance curve measured at 10.4~atm.
+The positron asymmetry is nearly ten times larger for muonium, which is consistent considering 50\% polarization for muonium as opposed to $\sim$5\% for muonic helium.
+Combining this muonium measurement $\Delta\nu_{}$(10.4~atm) = 4463.4382(23)~MHz with an earlier one at 4~atm (from a \mbox{MuSEUM} beamtime) and with $\Delta\nu_{}$(0) from \cite{Liu1999}, we obtain for muonium in He~+~CH$_{4}$(2\%) a linear pressure shift coefficient of 13.8(2)~kHz/atm (0$\celsius$).
+This value is consistent within the uncertainty to the value reported in \cite{Orth1980} measured with He~+~Xe(1.5\%).